With Thrive Automator, you will be able to build automated workflows between various plugins from your website.

 There are numerous examples of workflows that you can set up in Thrive Automator and you can make various combinations between all kinds of triggers, actions, and filters in order to achieve the desired result.

-Here are two examples of automations for which we have created a step-by-step tutorial:
+Here are several examples of automations for which we have created step-by-step tutorials:

 When you are working on your automation, the first thing you need to do is set up a trigger.
 They will be setting off the entire automation: